-This paper presents several techniques for solving small Amazons boards and applies them to determine the gametheoretic result on several small rectangular board sizes.
-It is organized as follows: Section I motivates AI research in games, introduces the game of Amazons, and summarizes related work and the contributions of this paper.
+the contributions of this paper.
 Section II describes the methodology used for solving Amazons, including essential background on combinatorial game theory, and introduces tightened and relaxed bounds on the value of a game.
 Section III discusses the three types of local game databases built, with a focus on the new blocker territory databases.
 Section IV gives details on how bounds on the value of each type of area are computed and combined for solving a full-board Amazons position.
-Section V contains experimental results of the solver, including details of the $5 \times 6$ solution, results for test cases from harder board sizes, and statistics on the different types of local areas.
+Section V contains experimental results of the solver, including details of the 5×6 solution, results for test cases from harder board sizes, and statistics on the different types of local areas.
 The final Section VI discusses ideas for further improving the Amazons solver.